Scenic USA - Iowa

 Ben Prepelka Photography

 More often than not, a strong reason underlies a new town's development.
 Many times the town lies on a convenient transportation route, either a major highway, river channel of railway.
 Here near Maquoketa, Hurstville was located nearby one of the purest deposits of lime in the country.
-Having heard of these limestone formations on the Maquoketa River, Alfred Hurst moved into the area in 1870 with his mind set on producing limestone mortar.
+Having heard of these limestone formations along the Maquoketa River, Alfred Hurst moved into the area in 1870 with his mind set on producing limestone mortar.
 Before the widespread use of portland cement (invented by a British mason), limestone mortar was one of the main ingredients used to hold stone and brickwork in place.

 Producing powdered lime required a back-breaking process, utilizing a lime kiln with temperatures at 1650 degrees Fahrenheit (900 Celsius).
 Lime Kiln Storyboard - Hurst Lime Works, Maquoketa, Iowa The lime kiln burned wood to heat the limestone rock, and required full-time oversight, 24 hours a day and seven days a week.
 During the first year of production, the Hurst Lime Works produced 100 barrels of lime a week.
 When all four lime kilns came on-line, production soared to 8000 barrels a day.
 This was difficult work and the Hurstville labor force was well compensated, receiving wages that topped $1.35 a day.